-Upon successful completion of this course students may take the Certified Ethical Hacker (CEH) certification exam through EC-Council for a discounted price of \$150.
+Upon successful completion of this course students may take the Certified Ethical Hacker (CEH) certification exam through EC-Council. + Course has a proctored exam

-- Assess ethical and legal requirements of security assessment and penetration testing and determine a strategy to comply with these requirements. - Analyze different phases of hacking and recommend the strategy to use ethical hacking for assessing cyber security of various components of cyber security systems. - Compare and contrast different cyber security hacking techniques and analyze the legal implications of hacking. - Examine different cyber security vulnerabilities, threats and attacks to information systems and recommend the countermeasures. - Analyze cryptography algorithms and encryption techniques, and design implementation strategies for securing information.
+- ◆ Assess ethical and legal requirements of security assessment and penetration testing and determine a strategy to comply with these requirements. - Analyze different phases of hacking and recommend the strategy to use ethical hacking for assessing cyber security of various components of cyber security systems. - Compare and contrast different cyber security hacking techniques and analyze the legal implications of hacking. - Examine different cyber security vulnerabilities, threats and attacks to information systems and recommend the countermeasures. - Analyze cryptography algorithms and encryption techniques, and design implementation strategies for securing information.